 Wood pellets are more commonly burned in biomass hot water and heating boilers.
 These biomass boilers are a great alternative to a traditional gas, oil or electric boilers.
 Alternative fuel types include logs or wood chips, depending on your requirements and burner size.

-What Are the Benefits of Biomass Heating?
+What Are the Benefits of Wood Pellets Heating?

 There are many benefits of switching to biomass heating using wood pellets.
 Read on to find out more…